stencila/stencila/rust/README.md

 ### Getting started

-Get started by cloning this repository and [installing Rust](https://rustup.rs) and necessary Cargo plugins (for formatting, linting, etc):
+Get started by cloning this repository, [installing Rust](https://rustup.rs) and using the using `make setup` to install necessary Cargo plugins (for formatting, linting, etc):

 ```sh
 git clone git@github.com:stencila/stencila